JaredSartin/jsx-no-react/README.md

 ```

 There are several ways to render an element:
-- `render`: which renders an element just after the beginning of the parent element
+- `renderBefore`: this function renders the JSX element before the target - top level JSX element must not be a fragment.
-- `renderBeforeEnd`: this function renders the JSX element before the end of the parent element.
+- `renderPrepend`: this function renders the JSX element within the target element, prepending existing content in the target element.
+- `render`: replaces the contents of the target element with the JSX element.
-- `renderAfterEnd`: this function renders the JSX element after the end of the parent element.
+- `renderAppend`: this function renders the JSX element within the target element, appending existing content in the target element.
-- `renderAndReplace`: this function renders the JSX element on parent element by replacing the content.
+- `renderAfter`: this function renders the JSX element after after the target element - top level JSX element must not be a fragment.

 ```javascript
 import jsxElem, { render, renderAfterEnd, renderBeforeEnd, renderAndReplace } from "jsx-no-react";